 What are the boundaries of your project deliverables?
 Which initiatives are not included in the project?

 Who is working on this project?
 Which resources (e.g. people, tools, and budget) are available for this work.

 Who are the project stakeholders?
 Who needs to approve the project charter or any project deliverables?Read: RFQ template: 6 steps to create a request for quotation

 Once your project charter has been approved, you can move forward with project planning.
 As you create additional project planning documents and get started with project management, make sure you are storing all of your project details in a centralized tool that everyone can access.

 Naturally, we think Asana is the best tool for the job.
 With Asana, you can manage team projects and tasks to stay in sync and hit your deadlines.
-Learn more about the benefits of project management.Try project planning in Asana
+Learn more about the benefits of project management.Plan projects with Asana